DrTexx/Volux/README.md

 | wheel (.whl) (as user)             | ```pip install volux-*-py3-none-any.whl --user```   | Windows/Unix
 | wheel (.whl) (as root)             | ```$ sudo pip install volux-*-py3-none-any.whl```   | Unix

-_note: Under some linux distros all references to 'pip' must be replaced with 'pip3'.
-Debian is an example of this.
-This is often the case to prevent confusion between Python 2.7.x interpreters and Python 3.x interpreters_

 ### Build from source
 Clone this repository: